 We are a multicultural agency committed to serving families of Alameda County regardless of age, ethnicity/race, financial status, language, sexual orientation, immigration status, class, religion, gender, mental or physical ability.

 We were founded as a volunteer-run 24-hour parent support hotline in 1972, and today we serve the mental health needs of children and families from offices in Oakland and Hayward.
-These services include a 24-hour Parent Support Hotline, a Foster Parent Advice Line, CalWORKs Case Management, Positive Parenting Classes, and Family Yoga.
-We also provide counseling for children, adolescents, adults and families.
+These services include a 24-hour Parent Support & Resource Hotline providing referrals to our counseling services and access to nearly 900 community resources from our vast database, a Foster Parent Advice Line, CalWORKs Case Management, Positive Parenting Classes, and Family Yoga.
+We provide counseling for children, adolescents, adults and families.

 Family Paths is a welcoming and inclusive agency dedicated to strengthening family relationships by providing mental health treatment and supportive services with respect, integrity, compassion, and hope.
 It is important to us that every client feels welcome and safe, and that they receive treatment in a non-judgmental fashion.